merenlab/anvio/anvio/docs/programs/anvi-run-globdb-functions.md

-This program **annotates genes with functions from the GlobAA gene family database**.
+This program **annotates genes with functions from the GlobDB gene family database**.
 It requires a %(globdb-data)s artifact produced by %(anvi-setup-globdb-functions)s.

-GlobAA is a curated database of microbial gene families, each accompanied by gene-family-level Local Alignment Score Ratio (LASR) cutoffs.
-After searching your sequences against the database with DIAMOND, anvi'o uses these cutoffs to decide whether each hit is a genuine annotation or noise.
-Hits that pass the threshold are stored as `GlobAA` annotations in your contigs database.
+GlobDB is a curated database of microbial genomes, and offers a set of gene families, also curated and accompanied by gene-family-level Local Alignment Score Ratio (LASR) cutoffs. %(anvi-run-globdb-functions)s uses these cutoffs to decide whether each hit is a genuine annotation or noise.
+Hits that pass the threshold are stored in your contigs database under the function annotation source `GlobDB`.

 ### Annotate a contigs database